Struggling to get interviews?

 - Begin each bullet point with a resume action verb to portray yourself as a student leader so college admissions committees can see what you’ve done (e.g., Raised $10,000 in fundraising efforts for Hurricane Alex which resulted in helping 1350+ displaced citizens in the Central Caribbean)

-- Add hard numbers (like percentages, dollar amounts, time spent, number of teammates) within your bullet points to highlight your accomplishments (e.g., the total number of hours you volunteered at an event or worked part-time)
+- Add hard numbers (like percentages, dollar amounts, time spent, number of teammates) within your bullet points to highlight the accomplishments on your resume (e.g., the total number of hours you volunteered at an event or worked part-time)

 - Use past tense verbs if the experience has already happened (e.g., “supervised,” “guided,” “won”)